 Capital receipts are the revenue that a company gets from non-recurring sources, such as from financing and investing activities.
-A few examples of capital receipts are government grant, share issue, loan and more.
+A few examples of capital receipts are government grants, share issues, loans,s and more.

-Revenue receipts, on the other hand, are receipts from normal business operations.
-A few sources of revenue receipts are revenue from sales, discount from creditors and more
+On the other hand, revenue receipts are receipts from normal business operations.
+A few sources of revenue receipts are revenue from sales, discounts from creditors, and more.

 Capital receipts are of non-recurring nature, whereas revenue receipts are recurring in nature.

-A receipt must fulfill at least one of the following two conditions to be called as revenue receipt – do not reduce the asset of a company or create any new liability.
+A receipt must fulfill at least one of the following two conditions to be called a revenue receipt – do not reduce the asset of a company or create any new liability.

 Capital receipts are of long-term nature, while revenue receipts are for the short-term.
-Meaning, benefits of capital receipts are usually for more than a year, while for revenue receipts, the benefit is usually for one financial year.
+This means benefits of capital receipts are usually for more than a year, while for revenue receipts, the benefit is usually for one financial year.

-Capital receipts are not used to create reserves funds because they either increase the liability or reduce the asset of the company.
-Revenue receipts, on the other hand, can be used to create the reserve fund since they generate direct profit for a business.
+Capital receipts are not used to create reserve funds because they either increase the liability or reduce the asset of the company.
+On the other hand, revenue receipts can be used to create the reserve fund since they generate direct profit for a business.

 Loans are part of the capital receipts.
 Companies apply and get a loan, and this leads to capital receipt.
 However, it also increases the liability of the company as the company has to repay the loan along with interest.
 Revenue receipts do not include loans as taking loans is not part of normal business operations.

-Businesses use capital receipts for several purposes, such as for meeting capital expenditure, clearing debts, buying asset and more.
-On the contrary, revenue receipts come into use for meeting revenue expenditure, such as paying rent, electricity, salary and more.
+Businesses use capital receipts for several purposes, such as meeting capital expenditure, clearing debts, buying assets,s and more.
+On the contrary, revenue receipts come into use for meeting revenue expenditure, such as paying rent, electricity, salary, and more.

 Impact on Profit and Loss

 Capital receipts have no direct impact on the profit or loss of business.
-Revenue receipt, on the other hand, directly impacts the profit and loss of a company.
+On the other hand, revenue receipt directly impacts the profit and loss of a company.

 Impact on Asset and Liability

-A capital receipt could either result in a drop in the asset, or a rise in the value of the liability.
+A capital receipt could either result in a drop in the asset or a rise in the value of the liability.
 For example, the sale of assets leads to a decrease in the value of an asset.
-Revenue receipt, on the other hand, has no direct impact on the value of asset or liability.
+On the other hand, revenue receipt has no direct impact on the value of assets or liability.

 Both capital and revenue receipt is an integral part of a business.
 A business won’t be able to survive in the absence of mismanagement of either of the two.
-From an investor’s point of view also, understanding capital receipt vs revenue receipt is very essential.
-It helps the investor to decide whether or not to invest in a company.
-For instance, a company with more capital receipt than revenue receipt might prove a risky bet.1March 5th, 2020
+From an investor’s point of view also, understanding capital receipt vs revenue receipt is essential.
+It helps the investor decide whether to invest in a company.
+For instance, a company with more capital receipts than revenue receipts might prove a risky bet.